RaikoPipe/PipeLab/docs/source/code_info.rst

 - -2: STOP (unused)
 - -1: Remove fastening of positions x from command pipeline (unused)
 - 0: Go to neutral state
-- 1: Move to fastening position and fasten attachment at pos x
+- (1,x,y): Move to fastening position and fasten attachment at coordinates (x,y)
-- 2: Move to fastening position and fasten pipe at pos x
+- (2,x,y): Move to fastening position and fasten pipe at coordinates (x,y)